Dubbus/CloudFlareWeatherRecommendations/README.md

 # Smart Weather Planner

 A smart activity planner that uses real-time weather data to suggest optimal times for outdoor activities.
-Built with modern web technologies and AI-powered recommendations.
+Built using Cloudflare Workers, Pages, and Workflow Components and APIs

 ## Features